Pathan-Dada-Khan/Todo-Ninja/README.md

 # Todo-Ninja
-The "TODO NINJA" project is a simple web application that allows users to create, edit, and delete tasks.
+The <a href="https://todo-ninja-vuetify.netlify.app/">TODO NINJA</a> project is a simple web application that allows users to create, edit, and delete tasks.
 The project is built using Vue and Vuetify, which are a powerful combination for creating beautiful and user-friendly web applications.

 Here are some of the benefits of using Vue and Vuetify for a TODO NINJA project: